minio/minio/docs/erasure/storage-class/README.md

 export MINIO_STORAGE_CLASS_RRS=EC:2
 ```

+Storage class can also be set via `config.json` file.
+Refer [storage class](https://github.com/minio/minio/tree/master/docs/config#storage-class) for
+more details.

+*Note*

+- If `STANDARD` storage class is set via environment variables or `config.json` files, and `x-amz-storage-class` is not present in request metadata, Minio server will
+apply `STANDARD` storage class to the object.
+This means the data and parity disks will be used as set in `STANDARD` storage class.

-If storage class is not defined before starting Minio server, and subsequent PutObject metadata field has `x-amz-storage-class` present
+- If storage class is not defined before starting Minio server, and subsequent PutObject metadata field has `x-amz-storage-class` present
 with values `REDUCED_REDUNDANCY` or `STANDARD`, Minio server uses default parity values.

 ### Set metadata